 If a provider is unable to provide a suitable accommodation, the applicant must provide documentation of their disability.
 Moreover, the provider may refuse to provide housing to a person with a disability if the requested accommodation would fundamentally alter its operations.
 The applicant may also be ask to supply additional information, including reliable medical documentation.

-In addition to providing quality care, Family Care Providers also represent enCircle and interact with community resource agencies and other service providers.
+In addition to providing quality care, Family Care Providers (People With Disability) also represent enCircle and interact with community resource agencies and other service providers.
 These people must be highly reliable and possess excellent organizational skills.
 Their daily support plans must be detailed and they should be able to track growth and document progress.
 Moreover, computer skills are necessary for coordinating information.

 Generally, Family Care Providers are required to be 21 years old or older.
 They should also possess a valid driver’s license and a good driving record.
 Additionally, they should undergo background checks, including TB screening and child protective services registry search.
 As a Family Care Provider, you’ll be required to accompany your client to appointments and other activities.